 The best way to think about cervical spondylosis is as a catch-all term that is commonly used by medical professionals to describe age-related wear and tear to the discs and soft tissues in the cervical region of the spine, which is located in the neck.
 Spondylosis is especially common in people over the age of 50 and is associated with a number of degenerative spine conditions.
 Yet, the good news when it comes to spondylosis and other degenerative spine conditions is that there are a number of treatments currently available.
-The trick is identifying the location and extent of the spinal degeneration with the assistance of a physician.
+The key is identifying the location and extent of the spinal degeneration with the assistance of a physician.

 How cervical spondylosis develops

 As we grow older, we all will naturally experience degeneration in the bones, joints, muscles and other soft tissues.
 This is an entirely normal part of the aging process, and it occurs all over the body.
 It is entirely unavoidable and something we all must deal with when we get older.
 As degeneration begins on the spine, it can affect the discs that cushion and separate the vertebrae, leading to the formation of cracks and fissures in the disc walls.
-This phenomenon can also lead to the thinning and flattening of the discs themselves.
-This can cause a host of problems, including bulging discs, herniated discs and pinched nerves, which in turn causes pain as the nerves are irritated by these spinal abnormalities.
-This distinction is important because in many cases, the most severe symptoms that arise as a result of spondylosis are a direct result of the compression of spinal nerve root or even the spinal cord itself.
+Degeneration can also lead to the thinning and flattening of the discs themselves.
+This can cause a host of problems, including bulging discs, herniated discs and pinched nerves, which in turn cause pain as the nerves are irritated by these spinal abnormalities.
+This distinction is important because in many cases the most severe symptoms that arise as a result of spondylosis are a direct result of the compression of a spinal nerve root or even the spinal cord itself.

 Another component of cervical spondylosis involves the wearing away of the cartilage that protects the facet joints.
 These synovial joints, which are situated between individual vertebrae, are essential because they allow the spine to bend and flex.
 As cartilage coating the facet joints naturally deteriorates with time, the exposed bones of these joints may rub together, causing pain, stiffness and damage.
-As the bones try to heal themselves, they can also develop bone spurs, which can intrude on nerves, resulting in painful nerve irritation.
+As the bones try to heal themselves, they can also develop bone spurs, which can intrude on nerves and result in painful nerve irritation.

 Symptoms of cervical spondylosis